Cat5TV/pinecraft-docs/patrons/survival/maps.rst

 Settler's Village
 ^^^^^^^^^^^^^^^^^

 A short journey west of spawn, you'll find our community area.
-This shared space features a hillside village to the south, a functional nether portal in the heart of town, and a community garden to the north.
-Getting late?
-There's even a rustic safe haven in the north mountainside, just beyond the garden.
+This shared space features a hillside village to the south named Patronia, a functional community nether portal in the heart of town, and a garden to the north with food to help you on your journey.
+Is it getting late?
+Take shelter in a rustic safe haven in the north mountainside, just beyond the garden, featuring two beds, a crafting table, and a furnace.

 .. |settler| image:: ../../img/pinecraft-maps/survival/settlers-village.jpg
     :width: 600px